fahadelahikhan/Alarm-Clock-App/README.md

 4. When the alarm triggers, a pop-up message appears, and a beep sound plays (on Windows).

 ## License
-Distributed under the MIT License.
+Distributed under the CC BY-NC-ND 4.0 License.
 See `LICENSE.txt` for details.